 This patient underwent Mohs surgery for removal of a skin cancer from the nose and was referred to Dr. Bhama for reconstruction.
 On preoperative view, note the full thickness defect of the left nostril.
 This region involves an area of the nose called the soft tissue triangle which is challenging to reconstruct.
 Because the defect was through skin, cartilage, and mucosa, all three layers had to be reconstructed.
 Dr. Bhama performed complex reconstruction including cartilage graft from the right ear, advancement flap using mucosa to reconstruct the inside of the nose, and paramedian forehead flap for the skin.
 The patient’s one week post-operative result is shown.
 He has excellent flap take and contour.
 The fullness of the flap will improve with time, as will the appearance of the forehead scar.
 He has no issues with breathing through his nose and happy with the result.
 Notice the right ear donor site heals without any obvious deformity after cartilage removal.

 This patient was referred to Dr. Bhama by a Mohs surgeon for reconstruction of a nasal defect following Mohs surgery for basal cell carcinoma.
 On pre-op view notice the defect of the nasal tip.
 Options were discussed with the patient and she elected for paramedian forehead flap reconstruction.
-Surgery went well, and shown is her 4 month post-operative photo.
-No revision surgery or dermabrasion has been performed.
+Surgery went well, and shown is an early post-operative photo.
 The scar will continue to improve with time.
 She was very happy with the cosmetic result and has no difficulty breathing through her nose.